This is my Grandma Phyllis’ Famous Macaroni and Cheese recipe. Made with five different types of cheese and a toasty

 Macaroni and Cheese is the top of the list for comfort food and this recipe was my grandma’s best.
-I’ve changed up the cheese to incorporate Swiss, Gouda, and Parmesan for complexity but you can make it with just cheddar if that’s all you have or your preference and it’ll still be delicious.
+I’ve changed up the cheese to incorporate Swiss, Gouda, and Parmesan for complexity but you can make it with just cheddar if that’s all you have or your preference and it’ll still be a delicious homemade mac.

 This recipe is so famous yet so easy that even my oldest son Chris knew how to make it when he was little.
 That is he said he knew how to make it.
 Here were the instructions from a then 4-year old’s perspective as told at the family cabin that sits next to the Weber river.
 “You just pour everything in the dish, grumble crackers on top and put it in the oven.
 Then go out and throw rocks in the river until Grandpa yells ‘Hey!
 This stuff is burning!’, then it’s ready”.
 I still remember that charred-top mac and cheese.
 We ate it.